Author, composer, singer, guitarist

 In 2016, on his return from his second study trip to Brazil, Matteo Carola met singer Stéphanie Scultore, who is also passionate about Brazilian music.
 Together they created the 4tet Rosa, with Mathieu Robert on saxophone and Falk Schrauwen on percussion.
 Their first album "Chorando Sim" was released in 2019 under the Bossa Flor Music label and mixes compositions of the group with covers of sambas.
 A second album is currently in preparation (to be released in 2022), this time consisting mainly of original compositions.

 The members of 4tet Rosa took advantage of the 2020-2021 period of confinement to compose and create the musical show for young audiences "GATO".
 This is an adaptation of Jorge Amado's story 'The Cat and the Swallow', with the music composed entirely by the 4tet and inspired by the author's home region, the Northeast of Brazil.
 The play will be performed in Belgium in the 2021-2022 season, and an album of the show is due to be recorded soon.

-His link with the dynamic Bossa Flor is on the one hand via the musical programming (and label) of the association, and the album project "Brassens dans tous ses états" in which he will record two titles in duet with Stéphanie Scultore, and the participation of Philippe Quevauviller and Osman Martins.
+His link with the dynamic Bossa Flor is on the one hand via the musical programming (and label) of the association, and the album project "Brassens dans tous ses états" in which he recorded two titles in duet with Stéphanie Scultore, and the participation of Philippe Quevauviller and Osman Martins.